Clarion West Alumni News for January 2015

 At Clarion West, January means one thing—application season for the Summer Six-Week Workshop is in full swing!
 Our staff is busy working behind the scenes to make sure 2015 is a fantastic year for the Clarion West Workshop.
 Not only are we preparing for the Six-Week Workshop, but we also have some great One-Day Workshops coming up.
 L. Timmel Duchamp’s workshop on How to Read As a Writer is especially recommended if you want to develop your critiquing muscles.

 Alumni, we want to hear all about your adventures in the new year!
-Send personal and publication news to alumni@clarionwest.org.
+Send personal and publication news to .
 Publications, new books, personal milestones—let your classmates and community know what you’re up to.
 We love pictures, too.
 Traveling somewhere in 2015?
 Take a picture of yourself holding a book you had a part in and send it in.

 Community Announcements